Jestersly/Trade_Tool_Treasury/README.md

 ## Introductions🔰

-These provided Codes are made to give a broader understanding of the streams of cryptocurrencies.
-These Codes are different from typical trading indicators and allow you to track each trade in more detail for each direction and scale.
-It will not replace the standard indicators we all know and use, but serves as an extension to provide a deeper insight into the cryptocurrency ocean.
-The provided Code will give you an advanced trading edge for free.
-If you want more tools like this please support my work such that I can continue to create codes that equalize the amount of market information for everybody
+My provided code offers a comprehensive understanding of cryptocurrency market flows, setting itself apart from standard trading indicators.
+Unlike typical tools, this code enables you to monitor each trade with greater detail, tracking direction, volume, and scale more effectively.
+You will get a closer look at "The Smart Money" and the "Big Whales" while keeping track of the overall market direction.
+While it does not replace conventional indicators, it complements them by offering greater insights into the deep Ocean of cryptocurrency trading.
+Best of all, this advanced tool is available to you at no cost, giving you a significant edge in your trading strategy.
+If you find these tools valuable, please consider supporting my work so I can continue developing solutions that democratize access to vital market data for everyone.

 ## Important❗
 - You can only choose between a given number of cryptocurrencies (more than enough)